titaniummachine1/AIGamePyLibrary/README.md

 <details>
 <summary>Ranking</summary>

 Players are sorted by Survival Time, then Most Health, then Hunger, then stored apple count.
+When a player dies, their survival time stops at the time they die.

 </details>

 <details>
 <summary>Player Information</summary>

+**Abilities**
+- Standard move speed is 5.
+- Sprinting increases player speed 9.
+Players must have available stamina to sprint.
+- Attacking deals 10 damage per hit and consumes 5 stamina.
+Players must have enough stamina to attack.
+Attack range is 2.
+Attack radius is 1 in the forward direction of the player.

 **Health**
 - Players all start with 100 health.